PallaviKadwe/knowledge_quest/README.md

 HomePage > Add Card > Flash cards to be added by end user

 ## User Stories
 #### Landing Page
-1. Links on the landing page -
+1. Links on the landing page - The homepage which explains what flashcards are used for.
-    As a user I would expect to see the following controls on landing page : Home, Search, Alcoholic link, non-Alcoholic links
 2. Header on the landing page -
     As a user I would expect to see consistent site navigation options on the header - I would expect to access the home page from anywhere within the site
-3. The Header will contain Home link and search input type.
+3. The Header will contain Home link and links to Science, History, Geography, Add Card
-    As a user I would expect to see the Home link and search input type on the header
-4. Search input -
-    As a user I would like to be able to find all the drinks containing said ingredient.
-The search is only on one ingredient at a time.

-#### Search Functionlity
+#### Add Card Functionlity
-1. Results of search funtion -
-    As a user I expect to see the results for the ingredient I searched for displayed on the gallery page

-#### Gallery page - Alcoholic drink link
-1. Results of alcoholic drink link click
-    As a user I expect to see the results for the alcoholic drinks displayed on the gallery page

-#### Gallery Page - Non-alcoholic drink link
-1. Results of non-alcoholic drink link click
+1. As a end user I expect to be able to click on hte menu option for add card and be directed to a add card page where I can create a new flash card.
+The option on the flash card creations should allow me ot choose the subject, enter in hte question and answer

+#### Science
-    As a user I expect to see the results for the non-alcoholic drinks displayed on the gallery page
+1. As a user I expect to see the flash cards created for the Science subject

-#### Gallery Page - Search results
-1. Results of search functionality from the header
+#### Geography
-    As a user I expect to see the results for the non-alcoholic drinks displayed on the gallery page
+1. As a user I expect to see the flash cards created for the Geography subject

-#### Recipe page
+#### History
-1. Link click of gallery item - leads to recipe page As a user I expect to see the drink ingredients, their measurements and recipe creation steps on drink recipe page that displays when the user clicks on gallery item
+1. As a user I expect to see the flash cards created for the History subject